b0ryakha/Moonshine-Lua-loader/Documentation.md

 | [BIT](https://bitop.luajit.org/api.html) | BitOp is a C extension module for Lua which adds bitwise operations on numbers.                     |

 ### :exclamation: Disclaimer :exclamation:
+   - Lua version 5.1 is used.
-Arguments in square brackets are optional.
+   - Arguments in square brackets are optional.

 ---